This page explains many important points about having a Temporal Artery Biopsy, but please discuss any questions that you may have with your surgeon.

 The effects of the local anaesthetic will last for several hours, until the medication wears off.

-If you have a local anaesthetic you will be able to eat and drink normally before the procedure.
+If you are having a local anaesthetic, you will be able to eat and drink normally before the procedure.

 The biopsy will take between 45 minutes to 1 hour to perform.